tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async/index.md

 Contrast this with the result of the `async` version.
 The `async` call returns an `IVar` with a `@state` of `:pending` and a `@value` of `nil`.
 The `async` version returns without waiting for the method to run.
 This means we are still waiting for our results.

-For now, I am going to assume this is similar enough to JavaScript's [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that I can continue to focus on the `Async` module and come back to `IVar`s at a later time.
+For now, I am going to assume this is similar enough to JavaScript's [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that I can continue to focus on the `Async` module and learn more about `IVar`s at a later time.

 ## Is anything happening?